Last Updated on by

 - Slow breathing or difficulty breathing

-- Decreased body temperature and/or chills making it difficult to regulate temperature and get warm
+- Decrease in body temperature or chills making it difficult to regulate temperature and get warm

-- Severe dehydration that can potentially cause seizures and brain damage
+- Severe dehydration that can potentially cause brain damage

 Drinking to such dangerous extremes is also sometimes a product of binge drinking, which is consuming more than five drinks in one sitting for men and four for women.